BoQsc/7DTD-Effort-Skills/README.md

 You can check your Mining level by opening the usual character skills UI.

 ### Bug
-if used on a server, player's progression will reset after a while; randomly over many hours of gameplay.
+If used on a server, player's progression will reset after a while; randomly over many hours of gameplay.